Neokoldstudio/p5-radio/README.md

 1. Open the project in VS Code.
 2. Right-click on `index.html` and select **Open with Live Server**.
 3. Your browser will automatically display the project.

+/!\ This piece requires to be connected to the internet /!\